 Customer lifetime value (CLV):

-This is the total amount of revenue that a customer generates over the course of their relationship with your business.
+This is the total amount of revenue that a customer generates throughout their relationship with your business.
 CLV can help you understand the value of a customer and identify opportunities for upselling or cross-selling.

 It’s also important to continually test and optimize your sales funnel to ensure that it is effective in converting leads into customers.
 This may involve A/B testing different elements of your funnel, such as the copy on your lead capture form or the layout of your landing page.

-By analyzing and optimizing your sales funnel, you can improve your conversion rates and generate more revenue for your startup.
+By analyzing and optimizing your marketing funnel, you can improve your conversion rates and generate more revenue for your startup.

 Final Thoughts: